henrypoydar/dotfiles/README.md

 so this repo contains customizations to that for Vim, and assumes it's installed.

+### Installing/updating bundles

+The spf13 distribution uses vundle for bundle customization.
+Changes should be made in `vimrc.bundles.local`.
+Afterwards, you'll have to cleanup the local installation of the bundles with a combination of:

+    vim +BundleClean +q
+    vim +BundleInstall! +q

 ## Privacy

 There is some sensitive stuff in this repo, necessitated by convenience.
 Keep it private.